2024-learn/DevOps/DevopsBootcamp/Linux/notes.md

   - Any device needs three pieces of data for communication: IP address, subnet, gateway.
 - __Network Address Translation:__
   - How to make sure IP addresses do not overlap from one LAN to another?
     - IP addresses within LAN are not visible to the outside network or internet
       - e.g. when interacting with social media, your device's private IP address does not reach the router. it is replaced by the router's IP address
   - __NAT:__ This is the key functionality of a router
   - __Benefits of NAT:__
     - Security and protection of devices within the LAN
     - Reuse IP addresses without conflicting with each other.
 So, 2 LANS can have the same IP address range within their LAN because they basically will not know about each other, hence no conflict.
 - There are a limited number of IPv4 addresses:
-  - 4,294,967,296 : 256*256*256*256
+  - 4,294,967,296 : 256 x 256 x 256 x 256
 - __Firewall:__
   - By default, a server is not accessible from outside the LAN
   - __firewall__ is a set of rules that protect a network from unauthorized access